harness/developer-hub/docs/platform/8_Pipelines/pipeline-chaining.md

 5. You can use outputs from child pipelines in other stages in parent pipelines by clicking **Outputs**.
    The variables you select in the output tab can be referred to at a later stage.

-   For example, you can use the build image in the subsequent deployment stage.
+   For example, you can use the build image in a subsequent deployment stage.

    :::note
    The outputs tab does not support auto suggestions.
 To use the child execution expression in the parent pipeline, you must manually copy it.